1964 vacancy in the Presidency of Brazil: Mazzilli's inauguration

 A member of the entourage suggested the presence of a general.
 The one found, by telephone, was General André Fernandes, without command or prestige.
 General Fico had been invited, but was undecided.
 He was found on the fourth floor, in the company of Waldir Pires and Darcy Ribeiro.
 Three deputies went up to convince him to participate, but he would not come down.
 A tense argument arose between Fico and Darcy Ribeiro about his loyalty, since he was already taking orders from General Costa e Silva, who had taken over the Ministry of War in Rio de Janeiro.
 Darcy called him a "monkey traitor".
 He and Waldir Pires, the last representatives of janguism in the Planalto, left by private elevator.
-Mazzilli began his government in Brasilia, but power was concentrated in the military constituted in the Supreme Command of the Revolution in Rio de Janeiro.
+Mazzilli began his government in Brasília, but power was concentrated in the military constituted in the Supreme Command of the Revolution in Rio de Janeiro.

 Castelo Branco's election

 Upon arriving in Rio Grande do Sul, Goulart intended to reinstall his government in Porto Alegre, which would set up a dual government in Brazil.
 The loyalist civilians were mobilized in the city and the Third Army command was legalistic, but the loyalist troops were still few, a military defeat was imminent and Jango did not want bloodshed.
 So at 11:30 am on the 2nd he left the city, headed for São Borja, and then on to Uruguay.

 Mazzilli's term of office was temporary.
 The Constitution provided:

 AI-1, granted by the Supreme Command of the Revolution on April 9, anticipated the choice of the new president to two days later.
 The indirect election determined General Castelo Branco as the successor.
 The Act strengthened the Executive Branch to the detriment of the Legislative Branch and defined the guidelines for purging the civil service and the legislatures.
 It expressed the supremacy of the military over Congress, since its implementation ignored a more limited law proposed by PSD and UDN congressmen.
 The preamble of the Act defined that the dissolution of Congress was the prerogative of the unrestricted power of the "Revolution", but that it chose to retain it.